WebDevBooster/Dvorak-Booster-Keyboard-Layout/README.md

 ALL of the arrow keys (left, right, up, down) as well as the delete key as well as the **escape** key are easily reachable from the "home" i.e. default resting position!

 So, if you want to be a command line or `vim` magician, Dvorak-Booster layout will be your trusty magic wand!
-For example, typing the `!$` combination (to recall the last argument of the previous command) is basically just one fluid and pleasant motion on the Dvorak-Booster layout!
+For example, typing the `!$` combination (to recall the last argument of the previous command in bash) is basically just one fluid and pleasant motion on the Dvorak-Booster layout!
 Very much like waving a magic wand.

 ## Table of Contents